domRiddle/ASF/Background-games-redeemer.md

 It's also possible to add extra games to import while having some games already in our queue, by repeating all above steps.
 ASF will properly add our extra entries to already-ongoing queue and deal with it eventually.

-Instead of using a file, you could also use IPC API endpoint, even combining both if you want to.
+Instead of using a file, you could also use IPC API endpoint, or even combining both if you want to.

 ---